-There are three steps in your journey to participate in this virtual choir:
+As with last time, there are several steps in your journey to participate in this virtual choir:

-I’m sure that many of us have already encountered virtual choirs during this latest season – but in case you haven’t, here is a brief explanation of just what is happening when we participate in a virtual choir.
-You is invited on the journey of learning (or refreshing) a piece of choral music and then using a guide track in order to record a video of yourself singing that piece.
-Once the video is finished, a specialist takes all of the videos with audio and overlapps them into one large video so that we get a virtual choral experience.
+You are invited on the journey of learning (or refreshing) this piece of choral music and then you will use a guide track to record a video of yourself singing the piece.
+Once the video is finished, Thom will take all the videos and combine them into one large video so that we get a virtual choral experience.
 To refresh your memory, here’s a link to our first project:

-All videos are due by the end of the day on Saturday, June 6.
-Thom will take all of our submissions and prepare the virtual choir piece in time for Music Sunday, June 14, 2020.
+All videos are due by the end of the day on Saturday, November 28.
+Thom will be coordinating all the submissions in time for Christmas in Islington on December 13.

-If you have any questions, please feel free to reach out to Jason (Jason@islingtonunited.org) or Cynthia (email@example.com) and we will do our best to be helpful!
+If you have any questions, please feel free to reach out to me (email@example.com) and I will do my best to be helpful!

-There are several resources here which will be helpful for you as you learn this piece:
+There are several resources here that will be helpful for you as you learn this piece:

-3. Rehearsal audio tracks for all five parts (soprano, mezzo, alto, tenor and bass).
-Cynthia has prepared teaching audio tracks for the soprano, mezzo and alto; I have prepared teaching audio tracks for the tenor and bass parts.
+2. Rehearsal audio tracks for all five parts (soprano, alto, tenor and bass).
+Cynthia has prepared teaching audio tracks for the soprano and alto; I have prepared teaching audio tracks for the tenor and bass parts.
 These will be especially helpful for those of you who learn more by rote than by note.

 Okay – it’s time to start learning!
 Move on to Step #2.

-This is the step that could prove to be the trickiest, however, I think with a little persistence, it’s doable!
-And once people put in the time to figure it out, it’s a skill we can use and reuse!
+This is the step that could prove to be the trickiest – however, I with a little persistence, it’s totally doable!
+Hopefully people will more comfortable with this the second time around!

-3. When it’s time to start, ensure that you are taking your video horizontally (in a landscape format); try to video yourself against a background that’s not too busy; eliminate any extra ambient noises (like fans, heaters or anything that hums); and wear earth tones that match the shirt I’m wearing the attached picture!
+3 – When it’s time to start, ensure that you are taking your video horizontally (in a landscape format); try to video yourself against a background that’s not too busy; eliminate any extra ambient noises (like fans, heaters, birds or anything that hums); and wear a dark top (black, navy, brown – something dark).

-4. Set up your camera on a tripod or figure out how to situate your camera so that it’s sitting as close to eye-level as possible.
+4 – Set up your camera on a tripod or figure out how to situate your camera so that it’s sitting as close to eye-level as possible.
 The camera must be still – it cannot be jiggling around.
 Those of us who have already done it found this step to be a little time-consuming.
 Getting the camera in just the right place is really rewarding!
 However you manage it, be careful with your device and try to situate it so that when it’s recording you are as centred as possible and not too far away (check out the sample video again for examples of what we’re going for)!

 **Hint: Print the lyric sheet and tape it below your recording device.
 If you forget the lyrics, calmly sneak a peek at the sheet, and don’t feel the need to bring your eyes back to the camera immediately – it will appear that you are including a “personal moment” in your performance.

-5. Press record on your recording device, move to your performance space and press play on the piano track.
-Count along with the 12 clicks at the beginning saying the first six in your head and then “seven-eight-nine” out loud (just like in the audio teaching tracks), followed by three more silent clicks.
-This is important because it helps Thom to line all of our videos up!
+5 – Press record on your recording device, move to your performance space and press play on the piano track.
 Then listen and follow along and, of course, sing when it’s time to sing!

-In this picture, Cynthia is listening to the accompaniment track through her headphones that are plugged into her computer (device 1) and then she has her phone set up to capture the video/audio for the recording!
+In this picture, Cynthia is listening to the accompaniment track through her headphones which are plugged into her computer (device 1) and then she has her phone set up to capture the video/audio for the recording!
 And look – she taped her lyric sheet up so she could glance down if necessary and catch the words.
-(Great job, Cynthia!)
+Great job, Cynthia!